When You Realize Your “Worst Case Scenario College” is Actually Your Dream School

 And then there was UMass.

 I never even officially toured UMass.
 I knew very little about the school.
-I knew the football team was a contender for the worst Division 1 football team and that it had a reputation for being a party school known as “Zoomass.”
+I knew the football team was a contender for the worst Division 1 football team and had a reputation for being a party school known as “Zoomass.”

 However, I had been watching my older brother experience UMass firsthand.
 He made amazing friends; he loved his classes and professors and was planning to attend graduate school there, something I don’t think even Sam would have predicted his Freshman year.
 My view of colleges was clouded by a fog of acceptance rates and rankings, but it was clear to me through Sam’s experience that UMass was a great school.

 Reluctantly, I decided to attend UMass.
 It seemed like the more practical option.
 Now that I’m looking back on my Freshman year, I realize what a blessing it was that I decided to go to UMass Amherst.
-This past year I’ve made terrific friends, rediscovered my love for the outdoors in the mountainous pioneer valley where UMass lies, and recognized my passion for journalism through the school newspaper.
+This past year, I’ve made terrific friends, rediscovered my love for the outdoors in the mountainous Pioneer Valley where UMass lies, and recognized my passion for journalism through the school newspaper.
 I’ve been challenged in my classes like never before and have an active social life.

 You Might Also Enjoy Reading: